 When a bus crashes, it is not only the passengers who are in danger of suffering personal injuries.
 Other road users, such as car drivers, cyclists, motorbike riders and pedestrians can also be at risk of injury.
 If you’ve been injured as the result of an accident caused by a bus, then you could be entitled to make a claim for compensation.
 As is the case with all other drivers on the road, bus drivers must have insurance that will cover them int he event of an accident.
 Any personal injury claim you make will be against the insurance policy held by the bus driver (or his company).

 Although the vast majority of bus journeys pass off completely safely and with no injury, the sheer numbers of such journeys which take place every year mean that accidents are sometimes bound to happen.
-According to the latest figures collected by the Department for Transport, there were 4.44 billion journeys made by bus in England in 2016/17, with around half of these journeys taking place in London.
+According to the latest figures collected by the Department for Transport, there were 4.32 billion journeys made by bus in England in 2018/19, with just over half of these journeys taking place in London.
 The figure is based on estimates provided by the bus companies themselves which count each time someone boards a bus as a single separate journey.

 In some parts of the media, the concept of claiming for compensation following an injury has been somewhat misrepresented, usually by focusing on unusual and egregious cases in which disreputable solicitors and/or clients attempted to take advantage of the system.
 The truth of the matter, however, is that the very nature of the so called ‘no win no fee’ system – under which solicitors only receive a fee for their work if they win the case – means that a personal injury solicitor is only going to take on those cases in which there is a good chance of success.
 In order to provide this chance of success, a case will have to involve circumstances where you place a degree of trust in somebody – in this case a bus company – and they abused that trust by behaving in a negligent manner, and that negligence resulted in you suffering a pesonal injury.